Judge Larry Weiman kept his campaign promises

 Judge Weiman's broad legal experience includes cases

 Medical/Professional Malpractice, Employment Law, Breach of Contract,

 DTPA, Toxic Torts, Construction, Real Estate Litigation, Products

 Liability, Premises Liability, Dram Shop, Divorce Suits, and Family Law.

-Judge Larry Weiman has lived in the Houston area for 35 years.
+Judge Larry Weiman has lived in the Houston area for over 35 years.
 He is the

 proud father of two grown children and has a three year-old granddaughter and a new grandson.
 Judge Weiman

 has coached youth sports for many years in the Houston area including:

 Little League Baseball, soccer and girl's softball and supports many